iddy-ani/codex/README.md

 ## Codex open source fund

-We're excited to launch a **$1 million initiative** supporting open source projects that use Codex CLI and other OpenAI models.
+We're excited to launch a **$1 million initiative** supporting open source projects that use ExpertGPT Codex CLI and other OpenAI models.

 - Grants are awarded up to **$25,000** API credits.
 - Applications are reviewed **on a rolling basis**.